hville/pico-dom/readme.md

   * `.node` the associated node
   * `.update(...)` the function to trigger changes based on external data
   * `.moveto(parentNode|null[, before])` to move the component.
+  * `.textContent(text)` helper function to efficiently and safely change the node text
   * `.updateChildren(..)` to pass down data down the tree.
 By default, all new components have `ondata` property set to `updateChildren`.
-If `ondata` is specified, children must be manually notified.
+If `ondata` is specified, children must be manually called.

 arguments    | Type                                      | Example
 :--------    | :---                                      | :----